Infineon/mtb-example-threadx-le-wifi-onboarding/README.md

 </details>

+For Bluetooth HCI logs set `ENABLE_SPY_TRACES = 1` in the makefile.
+You can use [BTSPY](https://github.com/Infineon/btsdk-utils) utility to view the SPY logs and debug protocol related issues.
+Refer [AIROC&trade; HCI Transport readme](https://github.com/Infineon/airoc-hci-transport/blob/master/README.md#quick-start) for more details.

 ## Design and implementation

 In this example, Bluetooth&reg; LE provides a mechanism for the device to connect to a Wi-Fi AP by providing the Wi-Fi SSID and password in a secure manner.
-The Wi-Fi credentials are stored in NVRAM so that the device can use this data upon reset to connect to an AP without requiring Bluetooth&reg; LE intervention.
-Note that the data stored in the NVRAM is unencrypted.
+The Wi-Fi credentials are stored in external flash so that the device can use this data upon reset to connect to an AP without requiring Bluetooth&reg; LE intervention.
+Note that the data stored in the extrenal flash is unencrypted.

-> **Note:** The NVRAM storage is not enabled in this release and will be added in subsequent releases.

 The Wi-Fi SSID and password are exchanged using custom GATT service and characteristics.
 There are a few characteristics to send the SSID and password.
 The first two are used to send the SSID and password separately and the third is used to send the data together as described previously.
 The fourth characteristic is to receive Wi-Fi network details when the device is asked to scan for networks.
 There is a fifth custom characteristic, which gives the command to connect, disconnect and scan.
 Only the Wi-Fi SSID characteristic is readable; all others are either writable or notifiable or both.
 The device needs to be paired before any characteristic can be read from or written to.